 Provides ESL teachers with an understanding of the impact of assessment in the classroom regarding ESL instruments, administration, and interpretation.
 Linguistic and cultural aspects of standardized testing will be discussed.
 ESL teachers will understand assessment of learning and assessment for learning as a result of this course.
 Course Information: Students must hold a bachelor's degree and a valid teaching certificate.

 EDL 585.
 Foundations of Online Learning.
 4 Hours.

 Provides an examination of learning and of being a member of an online community.
 Included are strategies for e-learning, leaders as part of a virtual learning community, graduate level research and writing.

 EDL 586.
 Capstone Project.
 4 Hours.

-The Capstone requires students to demonstrate the knowledge and skills acquired through the MAE program by leading the design and implementation of an improvement effort in their school district.
-The improvement effort, called a PDSA (Plan-Do-Study-Act).
-Is carried out with a team over the period of one term.
+Students are required to demonstrate the knowledge and skills acquired through the MAE program by leading the design and implementation of an improvement effort (PDSA -Plan-Do-Study-Act) in their school district, carried out with a team over the period of one term.
 Note: If the project is not completed during initial enrollment, students must register for EDL 598 for 0 credit hour (1 billable hour) during all fall and spring semesters until completion.